 She spent fifteen years in the technology field, including as a business development director for a large government contractor.
 She sold to government agencies, created partnerships for teaming arrangements as well as negotiated contracts and managed proposal efforts.
 She left the technology industry to pursue work in education and to expand her involvement in the community.
-She has spent eleven years working in the Loudoun County Public Schools central office, as well as in temporary teaching assignments.
+She spent eleven years working in the Loudoun County Public Schools central office, as well as in temporary teaching assignments.
 She now works in workforce development for Northern Virginia Community College for her day job.

 In 2005, she established a Teen Center in Purcellville, and wrote a Youth Teen Activities Directory for western Loudoun teens.
 She served a three-year appointment to the Loudoun County Community Services Board, as well as a two-year appointment to the Purcellville Town Council, where she served on the Public Safety Committee, the Infrastructure Committee, and the Ways and Means Committee.
 She was appointed to the committee of three who successfully negotiated the resolution that led to getting Woodgrove High School built.

 She has also been a member of numerous organizations and has decades of volunteer work, including starting and running a community-based English as a Second Language program and substance abuse and violence prevention programs.
 She has been the Program Director of Women and Men in Telecommunications, the Chair of the Community Organization for Prevention Education, held various positions in scouting, is a member of the Loudoun County Chamber of Commerce, the Purcellville Business and Professional Association, the Rotary Club, and the Farm Bureau.
 She was awarded “Rotarian of the Year” 2011 by the Rotary Club of Purcellville.

-She grew up in Fairfax County and has lived in Loudoun County for 17 years.
+She grew up in Fairfax County and has lived in Loudoun County for 18 years.
 She has been married to her husband Tom for 27 years and they have three children.
-Her oldest son is an adult, her daughter graduated from college this spring, and her youngest son will be a junior in college this year.
+Her oldest son is an adult, her daughter graduated from college in 2014, and her youngest son is a junior in college.